prewdigy/ELK-stack-project/README.md

     ansible-playbook -i hosts install-filebeat-playbook.yml

-- Copy the filebeat-config.yml ile to /etc/ansible/files.
-Make sure that the IP address for both the Kibana, line 1106, and Elasticsearch output, line 1806, are the private IP address of your ELK stack.
-Kibana is usually handled on port 5601, and Elasticsearch on port 9200.
-- Run the playbook, and navigate to [http://public_IP_for_ELK:5601/app/kibana] to check that the installation worked as expected.
+- After running the playbook, and navigate to [http://public_IP_for_ELK:5601/app/kibana] to check that the installation worked as expected.

 ### Testing